Skip to content

 outside of METplus.
 Essentially, if a Python script is called and a

-METplus-readable dataset is not passed back to METplus, it is a Python Scripting usage.
+METplus-readable dataset is not passed back to METplus, it is User Scripting.

 The METplus wrapper usage only exists to call the Python script.